GregHolmes/guest-writer/articles/2018-10-12-top-php-libraries-you-should-know.markdown

 ### What is PHP?

-PHP - Hypertext Preprocessor (AKA PHP) is a server-side scripting language.
-Created by Rasmus Lerdorf in 1994 and built upon / improved vastly in the time between then and now.
-Originally PHP's name was Personal Home Page, however this has evolved into the recursive acronym it is now.
+PHP - Hypertext Preprocessor (also known as PHP) is a server-side scripting language created in 1994 by a Danish-Canadian developer called Rasmus Lerdorf.
+Rasmus is still an active contributer to the PHP project.
+The original purpose of PHP was to track the visits to Rasmus’ online resume which he had named PHP, consisting of a number of scripts, “Personal Home Page Tools”.

-The PHP language is a very popular programming language, developed in and supported by developers worldwide.
+The PHP language is a very popular web programming language used, developed in and supported by many developers worldwide.
+It is believed that around 78% of the Internet that uses server side languages are using PHP.
+These sites include popular ones such as Facebook, Wikipedia, Wordpress.com, Pinterest and Yahoo.
 Due to the coverage the language has worldwide, there are a vast number of libraries developed and maintained, created for various specific purposes.

+This article is going to introduce a number of libraries built in PHP that as a developer in this language, you must know.

 ### The libraries